-It is possible to become a degree student via the so-called Open University route, which means being admitted as a student based on studies completed at the Open University.
+It is possible to become a degree student via the so-called Open University path, which means being admitted as a student based on studies completed at the Open University.
 The credits for the Open University studies will be transferred as part of the degree.

-Route studies include:
+Path studies include:

 - Introduction to arts management (20 cr)

 - Introduction to arts management and entrepreneurship (20 cr)